davidson16807/tectonics.cpp/inc/model/light/designing-light-propagation-model.md

-      reflection        the amount that is reflected immediately absorption        the amount that is absorbed as heat emission          the amount that is emitted when the material gets hot transmission      the amount that passes through the
+      reflection        the amount that is reflected immediately absorption        the amount that is absorbed as heat emission          the amount that is emitted when the material gets hot transmission      the amount that passes through the material

 And what materials should we represent?
 For a first pass, I suggest we limit ourself to the air and the surface.
 Later on, we can represent other materials like clouds, once we have enough code to represent those materials.